somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 Free mini-extension for WooCommerce Product Bundles that allows you to control the minimum or maximum quantity of bundled products that customers must choose in order to purchase a Product Bundle.

+== Description ==

+Want to use WooCommerce to sell personalized cases of wine?
+Boxes of cupcakes?
+T-shirts by the dozen?

+This feature plugin extends the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension, allowing you to create any type of pick-and-mix product bundle.

+Use it to control the minimum or maximum quantity of products that customers must choose in order to purchase a [Product Bundle](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457).

 == Installation ==

 This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
 Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.

-== Description ==
+== Documentation ==

-Need a way to create pick-and-mix boxes with the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension?
-This plugin allows you to control the minimum or maximum quantity of bundled products that customers must choose in order to purchase a Product Bundle.

 The plugin adds two new options under **Product Data > Bundled Products**:

 * **Items required (≥)**; and
 * **Items allowed (≤)**.

-Once you have used these options to set a minimum or maximum quantity limit, customers must choose above or below the specified amount to make a purchase.
+Once you have used these options to set a minimum or maximum quantity limit, customers must choose a quantity of products within the specified range to make a purchase.

-Developers may checkout and contribute to the plugin at its [GitHub Repository](https://github.com/somewherewarm/woocommerce-product-bundles-min-max-items).

-**Important**: This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
-Before installing this plugin please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.
+Want to contribute?
+Please submit your issue reports and pull requests on [GitHub](https://github.com/somewherewarm/woocommerce-product-bundles-min-max-items).

 == Screenshots ==

+1. A pick-and-mix Product Bundle.
-1. Once you have set a minimum or maximum quantity limit for a Product Bundle, customers must choose above or below the specified amount to make a purchase.
+2. Setting a minimum or maximum quantity of products in a Product Bundle.
-2. Min/max item quantity contraints can be added to a Product Bundle under **Product Data > Bundled Products**, using the **Items required (≥)** and **Items allowed (≤)** fields.

 == Changelog ==